etra0/botw-freecam/README.md

 **WARNING: If you close the console it'll close the game.
 Press HOME to close it.**

+**This tool can be flagged as a virus, check https://github.com/etra0/botw-freecam/issues/17**

 **If you run Cemu as admin, you **must** run the tool as admin as well.**

 **If your CPU is pre 2016, this tool may not work for you right now**